The Only Apartment Moving Checklist You’ll Ever Need

 Stop Buying New Things

-Harder for some, easy for others, but make a pledge to not buy anything new until you’re finished moving.
+Harder for some, easier for others, but make a pledge to not buy anything new until you’re finished moving.
 Need help?
 Just remember: The more you have to move, the more you have to pack, and the more it will cost.

 Start on Small Cleanouts